Middle School

 dynamic and multifaceted middle school curriculum

-Throughout middle school, students progress, evolve, and grow in many ways, and gain academic skills, a love of learning, and a sense of global citizenship, preparing them to enter the wider world with confidence and enthusiasm.
+Throughout middle school, students evolve and grow in many ways, strengthening academic skills, expanding their love of learning, and developing a sense of global citizenship, preparing them to enter the wider world with confidence and enthusiasm.

 The need for imagination, a sense of truth, and a feeling of responsibility; these are the very nerve of education.